eCollect/py-xtdb-datomic/xtdb2/README.md

 	* returns dict with only lastCompleted / lastSubmitted #xtdb/tx-key maps
 * POST /query ↔︎ ts+json
   * qyery-type is guessing - if query=dict then it’s XTQL, if query=text, it is SQL
-  * needs sequences i.e. (<operator> ...) , to be special #list tagged value-lists
+  * needs tuple/sequences i.e. (<operator> ...) , to be special #list tagged value-lists
-  * needs datetimes to be #time/instant, does not understand m/t transit-types
+  * needs datetimes to be #time/instant, does not understand the m/t transit-types
   *	result ts+json is so-called streaming json, i.e. yields a "stream" of space delimited small jsons, not a json-array of those
   	* so, with limit:1 it returns exactly one dict (not list of one dict) ; with limit:2 it returns space-delimited text of dicts - not json-array
 		*  ''' ["^ ","~:id",1] ["^ ","~:id",12] '''